major-second/major-second/README.md

-Yourong Zhang is currently a senior undergraduate in Peking University.
-He conducted robot vision and video understanding research.
-He is going to work on quantitative trading.
+Yourong Zhang is currently a senior undergraduate at Peking University.
+He has conducted research in the areas of robot vision and video understanding.
+He is planning to work on quantitative trading.